Spin-Valley Anderson Impurity for Moir\'e Systems: Fermi Liquid, Pairing, and Pseudogap: NRG verification

 We can identify the single-particle states and $S,D,T$ multiplets by their corresponding quantum numbers in the NRG spectrum and then obtain the eigenenergies.
 Numerically, one will find that the left-hand sides of \cref{eq:NRGspecturm-sdt} scale as $\Lambda^{-\frac{N}{2}}$ for large enough $N$, and $\Lambda^{\frac{N-1}2} |\alpha_{01}|^4$ on the right-hand side scales as $\Lambda^{-\frac{N}2}$ as $ |\alpha_{01}| \sim \Lambda^{-\frac{N}4}$, leading to finite values of $\td{U},\td{J}_D,\td{J}_S$ for large $N$.

-We plot the renormalized two-particle energies calculated from the obtained $\td{U},\td{J}_S,\td{J}_D$ in \cref{fig:nrgphase}(b-d) in the End Matter, which are consistent with the Ward identities in \cref{sec:effective-interaction-1} and exhibit regions with local attractive interactions, supporting \cref{fig:intro}(b) in the main text.
-To further illustrate the consistency with the Ward identities, several line cuts of the renormalized parameters are shown in \cref{fig:nrgphase}(e–g) in the End Matter.
+We plot the renormalized two-particle energies calculated from the obtained $\td{U},\td{J}_S,\td{J}_D$ in \cref{fig:nrgphase}(b-d), which are consistent with the Ward identities in \cref{sec:effective-interaction-1} and exhibit regions with local attractive interactions, supporting \cref{fig:intro}(b) of main text.
+To further illustrate the consistency with the Ward identities, several line cuts of the renormalized parameters are shown in \cref{fig:nrgphase}(e–g).

 In contrast to the works using Wilson's definition of effective interaction, which find them diverging near the critical point like Ref.~\cite{fabrizio_nontrivial_2003}, the effective interactions here tend to zero together with $\TK$, similar to Refs.~\cite{hewson_fermi_1993,nishikawa_renormalized_2010,nishikawa_convergence_2012}.
 The difference arises because Hewson's definition corresponds to the quasiparticle vertices $z^2\Gamma$, whereas Wilson’s does not involve adjusting the hopping and therefore produces the bare vertices $\Gamma$, without the $z^2$ factor.